stellar-sites/sca/pages/academics/README.md

 A worldview is an overall perspective from which one sees and interprets the world.
 At Shrewsbury Christian Academy, we teach from a Biblical worldview striving to equip our students to be confident and grounded in the Christian faith.
 This focus is especially important in the middle school grades.
 The 7th grade Bible curriculum To the Ends of the Earth is designed to teach principles for Christian living from the primitive church as recorded in the books of Acts, and the 8th grade Bible curriculum Lightbearers is designed to help students clearly understand the tenets of the Christian worldview and how they compare to the tenets of the leading postmodern worldviews of our day.
 Students will learn how to apply their Christian faith to every area of life: theology, philosophy, ethics, biology, sociology, law, politics, economics and history.

 ### Literature
-Middle school students receive reading instruction through the Foundations & Frameworks reading program.
-Foundations & Frameworks is an instructional reading program that uses quality literature to address the five elements of reading: phonemic awareness, phonics, vocabulary, fluency and reading comprehension.

 The middle school literature curriculum enables students to reflect upon ideas, events, people, culture, and history in light of God’s Word and purposes for the world.
 Vocabulary word lists are elicited from the literature selections that help students understand appropriate and orderly uses of and an appreciation of language.
 Below are some sample  novels read in middle school.

 ## Middle School Novels